lisawilliams/auto-mom-front/checklist.md

 * I have questions about how to use the tokens along with the CRUD actions.
 I'm not sure how it works.

-﻿## Starting up Local & Public Apps
+﻿## Starting Up Local & Public Apps

 ### Local